All Products

 3. On the Deployments page, click Create from Image.

-For more information, see Create a stateless application (Deployment).
+For parameter descriptions, see Create a stateless application (Deployment).

 4. On the Basic Information tab, configure the parameters and click Next.

 5. On the Container tab, in the Environments section, click Add.
 Set Type to Secrets.
-For Value/ValueFrom, select the secret that you created in the Create a secret section.
-Then, select the key to reference and enter a name for the variable.
+For Value/ValueFrom, select the Secret you created earlier.
+Select the key to reference and enter a name for the variable.